rdrnt/Trudeau/README.md

 - Slide up menu
 - Add Blur (Code is there, cant figure it out with preferences)
 - Make Preference Bundle
+- Research
+  - Methods for Add to Queue
+  - Methods for Add to Next
+  - Methods for Add to Playlist